kalisio/kdk/docs/api/map/globe-mixins.md

 ## Globe Style

-Globe partly supports KDK style specification as detailled for [map](./mixins.md#map-style) but provide additionnal capabilities specific to 3D entities.
+Globe partly supports KDK style specification as detailled for [map](./mixins.md#map-style): color, width, opacity, [maki icons](https://labs.mapbox.com/maki-icons/) as shape by relying on the [pin builder](https://cesium.com/learn/ion-sdk/ref-doc/PinBuilder.html).
+It also provides additionnal capabilities specific to 3D entities defined in layers or features as an `entityStyle` property.

 ::: tip
 All style properties can be templated using [lodash string templates](https://lodash.com/docs/4.17.15#template).
 Their final values will be computed at creation/update time.